Dragon's Breath (dessert): Description

 According to The Straits Times, Dragon's Breath first appeared in the Philippines and South Korea circa 2015, but gained popularity when Los Angeles-based chain, Chocolate Chair, added it to its menu.

 Dragon's Breath is noted for the spectacle of its consumption more than its flavor, with several publications commenting on its compatibility with Instagram trends.

 Safety

 Liquid nitrogen is used in several foods and drinks to quickly freeze them or for the vapors it produces.
 Its consumption poses several dangers to humans.
 The extreme cold temperature can cause damage to human tissue, and the displacement of oxygen by nitrogen can cause asphyxiation.

 At a shop in Singapore in 2016, a woman was burned when the dessert stuck to her gums.

 In October 2017, two children at the Pensacola Interstate Fair in Florida were injured while handling or consuming Dragon's Breath.
 A 14-year-old suffered a burn on her thumb from contact with the frozen dessert.
 Another child suffered second degree burns on the roof of her mouth.
 Following complaints, the fair's general manager announced the vendor would not be allowed to sell Dragon's Breath at the next year's event.

+The smoking balls, which are puffy cereals infused with liquid nitrogen, are sold as Heaven's Breath and Nitro Puff.
+In 2018, the FDA issued an alert against the delicacy.
+It warned that the colorful balls are a danger to children afflicted with asthma, and can cause severe skin and internal organ damages, burns, breathing difficulty, and life-threatening injuries.